PeriBooty/ynajs/README.md

 YNA.js has a few key differences from the "official" YNA in python:

 - Property access is different and limited
-- Time formating using a different syntax due to the time library used
 - `{oneline:;}` is wonky
 - The discord based commands are a bit different due to d.js and d.py
 - the official spec says that the contents of an escaped command are not escaped. in ynajs the contents are escaped too.